It’s Proxy Season, and All Eyes Are on ESG Reporting

 Mandi: I love the idea of not doing it alone and thinking deeply about who are your stakeholders.
 As we're on our own journey here at Workiva, we're really trying to figure out who's the priority stakeholder?
 Whose voice are we going to listen to most?
 And as we listen to some of the dialogue in annual shareholder meetings, some of that's the debate.
-I may prioritize, as a CEO, my customer.
-Or I may prioritize my employees, or I may prioritize my shareholder.
+I may prioritise, as a CEO, my customer.
+Or I may prioritise my employees, or I may prioritise my shareholder.
 How is that going to play out for different CEOs?
 So what do you think?
 Do companies need to consider their stakeholders?
-Do they need to consider a prioritization of it?
+Do they need to consider a prioritisation of it?
 How do you view it from your seat as the CEO?

 Marty: One of my favorite lines from the day I've started is that the CEO job has more bosses than anybody.
 We have, like you said, all the employees, all the customers, all the shareholders.
 It's a lot of people you're answering to.
 And I think that if you have happy employees and happy customers, the rest is going to follow.
 I think the way I look at it is that you really do have to index on employees for long-term success.
 You have to index on the employees and the customers.
 And that's what builds a strong organization.